pseinfo/database-schema/README.md

 ### Collections

+Database entries are organized into several collections, grouping properties that are similar or thematically related.
+Collections represent sets of properties from various scientific disciplines (physics, chemistry) or define frequently used, complex data structures (hazard information, registry, media, etc.).

+Collections usually define far more properties than needed, therefore these fields are mostly optional.
+Entities (e.g., chemical elements) define their own collections too, based on their own needs.

+Properties in collections are defined either as `Single< T >` using above-described physical values or `Distinct< T >` as a special data type.
+Properties in collections can be grouped using `Group< {...} >`.
+The `Collection< T >` is defined as an enclosing generic collection mapper that safely converts a collection definition into the corresponding internal structure.

 ### Units & References

 The reference system for consistent bibliographic indexing is based on BibTeX.
 All BibTeX types, e.g., `book`, `article`, `misc`, `journal`, have exact definitions of required and optional fields.